 And that's because WHITE KNIGHT pillowCARE is the bed pillow cleaning and refurbishment division of RAVE FabriCARE, nationally recognized as one of the nation's premier dry cleaners by non-compensated, independent, authoritative third parties.

-Aggressive dry cleaning solvents WILL DO A GREAT JOB emulsifying the oil-based stains on your exterior pillow shells.
+Aggressive dry cleaning solvents WILL DO A DECENT JOB emulsifying the oil-based stains on your exterior pillow shells.

 But these dry cleaning solvents WILL DO ABSOLUTELY NOTHING to remove the water-based stains such as perspiration and saliva.

-Now you know why the originally white exterior pillow shells of your substantially down and down/feather mix bed pillows cannot miraculously transform to pristine white with dry cleaning alone.
+Now you know why the originally white exterior pillow shells of your substantially down and down/feather mix bed pillows cannot miraculously transform to pristine whiteness or brightness with dry cleaning alone.

 The “typical” interior fill of your substantially down and down/feather mix bed pillows contains: